-- (1) A probable case must self-isolate at the premises chosen by the person under subclause (2). - (2) For the purposes of subclause (1), the probable case may choose to self-isolate at: - (a) a premises at which they ordinarily reside; or - (b) another premises that is suitable for the person to reside in for the purpose of self-isolation.
+- (1) A probable case must self-isolate: - (a) if clause 13(1) applies, at the premises chosen by the person under subclause 9(2); or - (b) if clause 13(2) applies, at the premises at which the person was required to reside under a Revoked Quarantine, Isolation and Testing Order. - (2) For the purposes of subclause (1)(a), the probable case may choose to self-isolate at: - (a) a premises at which they ordinarily reside; or - (b) another premises that is suitable for the person to reside in for the purpose of self-isolation.